 The interface to an InnoDB ReplicaSet is similar to MySQL InnoDB Cluster, you use MySQL Shell to work with MySQL Server instances as a ReplicaSet, and MySQL Router is also tightly integrated in the same way as InnoDB Cluster.

 Being based on MySQL Replication, an InnoDB ReplicaSet has a single primary, which replicates to one or more secondary instances.
 An InnoDB ReplicaSet does not provide all of the features which InnoDB Cluster provides, such as automatic failover, or multi-primary mode.
 But, it does support features such as configuring, adding, and removing instances in a similar way.
 You can manually switch over or fail over to a secondary instance, for example in the event of a failure.
 You can even adopt an existing Replication deployment and then administer it as an InnoDB ReplicaSet.

 Similarly, InnoDB ReplicaSet is tightly integrated with MySQL Router, and you can use AdminAPI to work with them together.
 MySQL Router can automatically configure itself based on an InnoDB ReplicaSet, in a process called bootstrapping, which removes the need for you to configure routing manually.
-MySQL Router then transparently connects client applications to the InnoDB Cluster, providing routing and load-balancing for client connections.
+MySQL Router then transparently connects client applications to the InnoDB ReplicaSet, providing routing and load-balancing for client connections.
 This integration also enables you to administer some aspects of a MySQL Router bootstrapped against an InnoDB ReplicaSet using AdminAPI.
-InnoDB ReplicaSet status information includes details about MySQL Routers bootstrapped against the cluster.
-Operations enable you to create MySQL Router users at the cluster level, to work with the MySQL Routers bootstrapped against the cluster, and so on.
+InnoDB ReplicaSet status information includes details about MySQL Routers bootstrapped against the ReplicaSet.
+Operations enable you to create MySQL Router users at the ReplicaSet level, to work with the MySQL Routers bootstrapped against the ReplicaSet, and so on.